Posts tagged voting

 Fortunately though, my impartiality is never at risk.
 I am ambivalent about political parties.
 I find it remarkably easy not to side with any political Party - all cover my ideology, but none adequately.

 It’s a hard attitude for many peers to understand.
 They tend to assume my preference must be the Party I had worked with.
 In this election it was the Internet Party.
 I got plenty of stick for that.
-I saw it as a rare professional opportunity to design a new political Party.
+I first saw it as a rare professional opportunity to design a new political movement / Party.

 The previous electoral term I gave some advice to Labour.
 The term before that to Greens.
 Before that National.
 And of course, I started off my PR career working for Mike Moore when he was Minister of Foreign Affairs and Trade (and with him as PM, then Leader of the Opposition).